mil/School/Fall-2013/PHIL-2115/Midterm/study-guide.md

     * since any of these things can be the sight of the cuase, and ther eis the persisting subject.
     * aristotle's interpreation of the form is narrower
     * make a bed out of a tree,

-- Parmidees argue that being is speherical
-    * being is complete and wants to think what a complete shape would be -- a sphere
-    * he doesn't think that being is unlimited, being has a shape, ebcause he ahd previous argued that being is complete.
-    * nothing that you added to being, being is complete
-    * must have a boundary and that boundary myst be a sphere

 - 3 characteristics